rodrihgh/rodrihgh.github.io/_projects/user-activity-detection.md

 does not exceed that threshold.

 In order to keep track of their activity, every user receives a unique word to transmit to the antenna whenever they want to connect.
-So for example Alice will get the word Apple.
+So for instance Alice will get the word Apple,
 Bob will use Banana instead, Carol will go with Cherry, and so on.
 If users start shouting their connection words _all_ at once the antenna will not understand anything but fruity gibberish, but if only _some_ users do, it may manage to tell apples from pears.

 This is what I mean by compressed information.
-The only thing the antenna receives is a tiny and juicy fruit salad that will hopefully tell which users are active and which ones are not.
-Thus, every colored stripe in the pictures accounts for the activity of one single user.
+The only thing the antenna receives is a tiny and juicy fruit smoothie that will hopefully tell which users are active and which ones are not.

+What you see in the pictures is a collection of color-coded user activity values, with every colored stripe accounting for the activity of one single user.
 Intense colors indicate intense activity, i.e., _how loud_ the antenna perceives the corresponding connection word.
 On the other hand, white regions are groups of inactive users.